 3 | Provide multisensory experiences

-In one study that sought to determine whether multisensory experiences helped children learn better, researchers associated different colors with music, scents, art, poetry, literature, and colored lights.
+One study sought to determine whether multisensory experiences helped children learn better.
+The researchers associated different colors with music, scents, art, poetry, literature, and colored lights.
 They found that children who were taught colors using multisensory experiences were better able to learn different colors.

 Multisensory experiences are those that enable kids to use their different senses.
 For example, aromatherapy play dough helps kids engage their sense of smell and touch.
 Remember, however, that all essential oils used with kids should be safe for them and should be diluted first if they are to come into contact with your child’s skin.
 Another multisensory experience could be playing soft music as your child is playing with her blocks or with sand.